 Be vigilant about seeking treatment for mental illness and always insist on non-addictive drugs.
 It is also helpful to keep a personal medical journal to note what leads to a negative slide.

-Happy occasions should always be as such but unfortunately they often include temptations that can easily trigger relapse.
+Happy occasions should always be as such but unfortunately, they often include temptations that can easily trigger a relapse.
 Short of never leaving your house, it’s not realistic to avoid every single celebratory event and you shouldn’t have to.
-But many parties, for example, include things like alcohol and in times like these it helps to have a trusted friend at your side to help you resist temptation and enjoy the party without incident.
+But many parties, for example, include things like alcohol, and in times like these it helps to have a trusted friend at your side to help you resist temptation and enjoy the party without incident.

 One of the most common stressors out there today is relationship trouble in a marriage, friendship, family dynamic, job-related, or other scenarios.
 If your go-to solution was to pour a drink or use other drugs, now it’s time to change your ways and find another outlet to manage difficult times.
 This is another situation when it is extremely helpful to have strong support while you maneuver new, conflict-managing habits into place.

 The old adage, “Idle hands are the devil’s workshop” is the real deal when it comes to poor decisions.
 Boredom seems innocent enough but if you’re just sitting there, brooding or moping or tossing a ball against the wall; your mind often drifts toward other things and those other things can trigger a plunge back to drugs or alcohol.
 Get out of the rut, find a hobby, go for a walk, do something.
 And if you can’t make it happen on your own, ask for help.
 Many times, simply being with other people will snap you out of boredom doldrums.